all-things-networking/ns-3-dev-git/README.md

-# QUIC Modular-Transport Implementation on ns3
+# NS3 QUIC example manually translated from TEL language based on Modular-Transport

 ns3 is the network simulator used in this project.
-We implement the QUIC transport layer protocol according to modular transport programming model.
+We manually translated the QUIC protocol example from TEL following modular transport programming model, which helps inspire the convertor from TEL to NS3.

+The resource TEL code being translated is the `TEL_Compiler/examples/QUIC.tel` in the `QUIC_Convertor` branch under `TEL_Compiler` repository.

+The `QUIC_Convertor` branch under `TEL_Compiler` repository contains the TEL->NS3 convertor contains the ANTLR4 convertor that have half way done for the automatical translation.

 ## Code Structures